Katsiaryna-Hirhenson/Reddit-scraping/README.md

 Get Python 3 at https://www.python.org/downloads/

-“Requirements files” are files containing a list of items to be installed in this project To install it use:
-For Unix\macOs: python -m pip install -r requirements.txt For Windows: py -m pip install -r requirements.txt

 ## How to launch

 **NOTE!** The program takes a wile to execute, please be patient and try not to use any other programs simultaneously!

 First you need to clone git repository.
-Open your terminal and past the following:
+Open your terminal and paste the following:

     $git clone https://github.com/Katsiaryna-Hirhenson/iTechArt_StudentLab_Hirhenson.git scraping This line of code will creat a folder 'scraping' with repository files.